virtualkimi/virtual-kimi/README.md

 This project was originally inspired by the [JackyWine GitHub repository](https://github.com/Jackywine).
 @Jackywine on X (Twitter)

-The four main characters are visually based on images from four creators on X (Twitter):
+The six main characters are visually based on images from creators on X (Twitter):

 - @JulyFox33 (Kimi)
 - @BelisariaNew (Bella)
 - @JuliAIkiko (Rosa and Stella)
+- @Icey2026 (Jasmine)
+- Custom designs inspired by NieR:Automata (2Blanche)

 All character videos were generated using the image-to-video AI from Kling.ai, specifically with the Kling v2.1 model.